mgiessing/go-licenses/v2/README.md

     git checkout <version>
     ```

-1. Write down a minimal config file specifying your module name and which binary to analyze:

-    ```yaml
-    module:
-        go:
-            module: github.com/google/go-licenses/v2
-            path: .
-            binary:
-                path: dist/linux/go-licenses
-    ```

-1. Get dependencies from go modules and generate a `license_info.csv` file of their licenses:
+1. Get dependencies from a built go binary and generate a `license_info.csv` file of their licenses:

     ```bash
-    go-licenses csv
+    go-licenses csv [BINARY_PATH] > license_info.csv
     ```

     The csv file has three columns: `dependency`, `license download url` and inferred `license type`.